 She had surgery to repair 3 broken bones in her leg.
 She was there with a friend at this rink.
 She skated before, and is a beginner, just not at this rink.
 There was a sign posted skate at your own risk.
 But no idea there were no rails on the wall.
 She was never asked to sign anything.
 Can they...
 Read more »

 There was legislation proposed several years ago to limit skating rinks from liability.
 I don't believe this passed.
 But I haven't checked for purposes of responding.
-In the absence of a special statute limiting liability, the roller rink would be liable for premises defects that are not "open...Read more »
+In the absence of a special statute limiting liability, the roller rink would be liable for premises defects that are...Read more »

 Probably.
 Ask your employer if they have worker's compensation coverage.
 Make sure the employer has notice of the injury.
-If the employer doesn't - and they are a contractor- you will likely need to talk to an attorney as contractor's are generally required to carry worker's compensation...Read more »
+If the employer doesn't - and they are a contractor- you will likely need to talk to an attorney as contractor's are generally required to carry worker's...Read more »

 development projects that add even more traffic to the same street without any improvements and traffic accidents increase as a result of overly congested streets, could the city be held liable for injuries and damage to vehicles since they knew the street was over capacity but continued to...
 Read more »